-- Facebook (and all the other social media outlets) have always done this.
+- Social media outlets have always done this.
 It is how you get to use their platform free-of-charge.

-- in all versions of this story, this app was used to collect your Facebook "Likes and Dislikes" as well as a list of your Facebook friends
+- in all versions of this story, this app was also used to collect your Facebook "Likes and Dislikes"

-- in many versions of the story, this app also contained "Likes and Dislikes" of your friends (comment: since those
+- in many versions of the story, this app also collected the "Likes and Dislikes" of your FB friends

-secondary level people were never presented with an acceptance agreement, this might be illegal if not downright unethical)
+comment: since those secondary level people were never presented with an acceptance agreement, this

 Campaign prior to the British BREXIT referendum

-resulted in the Facebook participants being slotted into ~ 27 categories
+the Facebook participants being slotted into 27 categories

 - It is now believed that Cambridge Analytica collected data on 87 million Facebook users

-- Some of the categories identified Facebook users who...
+- Some of the categories identified Facebook people who...